2026 Global ESSAY PRIZE

 A. No. Each submitted essay must be entirely the work of a single individual.

-Q. May I use AI, such as ChatGPT or the like, in writing my essay?
+Q. May I use AI software, such as ChatGPT, Claude, Gemini, etc, in writing my essay?

 Since any use of AI (that does not result in disqualification) can only negatively affect our assessment of your work relative to that of work that is done without using AI, your safest course of action is simply not to use it at all.
 If, however, you choose to use it for any purpose, we reserve the right to make relevant judgements on a case-by-case basis and we will not enter into any correspondence.